syaza-b/bacon/README.md

 # bacon

 A simple ibeacon beacons scanning app.
-All the ui and main functions is at lib\main.dart
+All the ui and main functions is at lib\main.dart.
+Only a prototype

 ## Getting Started

-This flutter project uses beacons plugin, it takes both ios and android and simplify it.
-<--wip-->